 The responsible party’s insurance company should cover your expenses: medical bills, lost wages and benefits, pain and suffering, and more.

 As a victim of an injury causing accident, you have the right to make a claim for compensation for all of your injury-related losses.

 Injury victims are encouraged to call Rosengard Law Group today to speak with a Pennsylvania personal injury lawyer.

 When you work with a personal injury lawyer in PA, you will get an attorney who is familiar with the law and the insurance industry and who can aggressively representing your case.

-GET A FREE CONSULTATION with an PA injury attorney Adam Rosengard to find out how we can make your claim for compensation.
+GET A FREE CASE EVALUATION with Adam Rosengard to find out how we can make your claim for compensation.
 Call 833-323-4448

 Personal injuries can occur at any time to anyone and in any manner.
 However, there are common categories that most personal injuries fall under.

 Car accidents are the most common type of event that leads to personal injury.
 According to recently released statistics for 2017, an average of 351 car accidents happens daily in Pennsylvania.
 Sadly, many of these accidents result in at least one person being seriously injured.

 Under the category of car accidents, the following types of events are included: